William Bonin: February 1980

 On the morning of February 3, Bonin invited a 16-year-old boy into his parents' house to drink and have sex.
-Bonin allegedly caught him stealing $100 from his billfold, and furiously resolved to commit a murder.
-Later that evening, he drove to Hollywood with Gregory Miley with the specific intention of committing a murder with him.
-They encountered 15-year-old Charles Miranda nearby the Starwood nightclub along Santa Monica Boulevard.
+Bonin allegedly caught him stealing $100 from Bonin's billfold, and decided to murder him.
+Later that evening, he drove to Hollywood with Gregory Miley, intending to commit a murder with him.
+They encountered 15-year-old Charles Miranda along Santa Monica Boulevard.
 According to Miley, Bonin and Miranda had consensual sex in the van as he drove.
-Bonin then told Miley that Miranda was going to die.
-Miley asked why Bonin would not just let him go.
-Bonin replied, "because he'll know us and know the van."
-Bonin beat, bound, and gagged Miranda, and informed him that he had to be killed due to his earlier robbery.
-Miranda began begging for his life.
-Bonin began sexually assaulting Miranda, and Miley unsuccessfully attempted to rape him.
-In frustration, the two started physically assaulting him and Bonin strangled him to death.
+Bonin then beat, bound, gagged, and sexually assaulted Miranda.
+Miley failed in an attempt to rape him, and then Bonin fatally strangled him.
 His body was later dumped in a Los Angeles alleyway.

 Five minutes after discarding the body, Bonin suggested to Miley to "do another one".
 Miley initially protested and stated he wanted to go home, but eventually complied.
 A few hours later, in Huntington Beach, the pair encountered 12-year-old James Macabe.
 Macabe had been dropped off at a corner bus stop by his older brother, who had given him money to take the bus to Disneyland.
 He was lured into Bonin's van on the promise he would be driven to his intended destination, and that he would be given marijuana.

-According to Miley, Macabe got in the van, and Bonin drove to a grocery store.
-Bonin parked the van, and began hugging and kissing Macebe, before binding him, and telling him he was being kidnapped for ransom.
-Bonin began punching him, and as Miley drove around, Bonin raped him and bludgeoned him with a tire iron.
-Bonin then forced him to sleep in his arms.
-Upon Macabe's waking, Miley and Bonin beat him into unconsciousness, and Bonin crushed his neck with a tire iron.
-Bonin then strangled Macabe to death, and he and Miley discarded the corpse at a construction site in Walnut.
-Macabe's body was discovered three days later.
-The next day, Bonin was arrested for violating the conditions of his parole; he was remanded in custody at the Orange County Jail until March 4.
+Macabe allegedly got in the van, and Bonin drove to a grocery store.
+Bonin parked the van, then bound Macabe, before binding him, telling him he was being kidnapped for ransom.
+Bonin began punching him, and as Miley drove around, Bonin raped him, and bludgeoned him with a tire iron.
+Macabe eventually fell asleep.
+When he woke up, Miley and Bonin beat him unconscious, and Bonin crushed his neck with a tire iron.
+Bonin fatally strangled him, and with Miley, he left the body at a construction site in Walnut.
+It was discovered three days later.
+The next day, Bonin was arrested for violating the conditions of his parole; he was held at Orange County Jail until March 4.